midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Socialism-has-a-record-of-failure-Thomas-Sowell.md

 ---
-title: "Socialism in general has a record of failure"
+title: 'Socialism in general has a record of failure'
 ---

 ## "Socialism in general has a record of failure so blatant that only an intellectual could ignore or evade"